 Shweta Rai, 27, was made aware of the presence of fibroids during a routine ultrasound as part of a preventive health check-up.
-Anxious, she came in for a consultation hoping for fibroid treatment without surgery.
+Anxious, she came in for a consultation with one of our senior gynecologists, hoping for fibroid treatment without surgery.

 Shweta wanted to know what should be her next step.